 1948 - Television programs are included for the first time.

 1981 - Cable television is added.

-August 23, 2000 - The award presentation ceremony is aired on television for the first time on Georgia Public Television.
+August 23, 2000 - The award presentation ceremony is aired on television for the first time.
 A record-setting 36 awards are presented for programs broadcast in 1999.

 Banker and philanthropist.